gardener/etcd-druid/docs/concepts/webhooks.md

 - `register.go`: contains the logic for registering the webhook with the etcd-druid controller manager.
 - `handler.go`: contains the webhook admission handler logic.

-Each webhook package may also contains auxiliary files which are relevant to that specific webhook.
+Each webhook package may also contain auxiliary files which are relevant to that specific webhook.

 ## Sentinel Webhook